LiberTEM/LiberTEM/docs/source/releasing.rst

 overridden with the :code:`--force` option, for example to prepare a point release.
-In that case the repository should be prepared to contain only the desired changes for the point release without any changes that are targeting the next regular release, for example by cherry-picking.
+In that case the repository should be prepared to contain only the desired changes for the point release without any changes that are targeting the next regular release, for example by cherry-picking into a stable branch.

 .. code-block:: shell